SRyu1425/Motor-Control-Project/README.md

 - Terminal-based UI: Provides a user interface through the terminal to interact with the numerous motor control functionalities.

 ## Testing and Validation
 The motor's performance was tested against predefined trajectories, demonstrating it can follow the paths with the proper PID gains.
-Here are some plots below:
+Here are some plots below, in which the blue plot is the motor trajectory and red the predefined trajectory:

 ![positionControl](https://github.com/SRyu1425/Motor-Control-Project/assets/142364914/59c39707-8923-42ea-af3e-eda1d8669ac1)
 ![positionControl_square](https://github.com/SRyu1425/Motor-Control-Project/assets/142364914/695f5a20-acc1-4818-aef7-e9ea4983bb4a)